Tunneling in double-well potentials within Nelson's stochastic mechanics: Application to ammonia inversion: Double Square Well

 where in the last passage we have set $\kappa\approx k_0$.
 The exponential factor in Eq.~\eqref{eq: tau-lim} shows the characteristic suppression of tunneling probability, and hence the increase in tunneling time, with the barrier width $d$.

 In Fig.~\ref{fig:tau_V0}, we present, in a semi-logarithmic plot, the behavior of $\bar{\tau}$ given by Eq.~\eqref{eq: tau2} as a function of $k_0$ (recall that $k_0 = \sqrt{2mV_0}/\hbar$) for three values of $d$.
 Here we plot $\bar{\tau}$ in dimensionless units, with $\hbar=m=1$ and $b=6$, for $d = 2.0$, $3.0$, and $4.0$.
 For each set of parameters, we solve the transcendental equation \eqref{eq:E1} to determine the lowest $k$, so we can compute $\bar{\tau}$ from Eq.~\eqref{eq: tau2}.
 We see from this figure that $\bar{\tau}$ increases monotonically with $k_0$, as expected, and exhibits an exponential growth at large $k_0$, in agreement with Eq.~\eqref{eq: tau-lim}---a behavior clearly reflected by the linear asymptotic trend in the semi-logarithmic plot.
 Figure \ref{fig:tau_d} shows $\bar\tau$ as a function of $d$, for three different values of $V_0$.
 One sees from this figure that, starting from a small value of $d$, the mean tunneling time first increases with the barrier width, as expected, then reaches a maximum value, and decreases after that.
-This behavior is explained by the fact that increasing $d$, for fixed $b$, leads to a reduction in the distance, $L$, between the impenetrable walls and the barrier, see Fig.~\ref{fig: DSW-pot}, so that for sufficiently small $L$ the particle becomes `compressed' in a narrow region between the infinite wall and the barrier wall.
-In such a situation, the particle `ricochets' ever so more rapidly between these two vertical walls, which leads to an increasing (decreasing) of the tunneling probability (time).
+This behavior reflects a competition between two effects.
+On the one hand, increasing $d$ widens the barrier, which tends to suppress tunneling.
+On the other hand, reducing the classically allowed region (i.e., decreasing $L$) increases the kinetic energy inside the wells, causing the particle to traverse the allowed region more rapidly and encounter the barrier more frequently.
+In other words, the particle `ricochets' ever so more rapidly between these two vertical walls.
+Beyond a certain value of $d$ (at which $\bar\tau$ reaches a maximum), this confinement effect dominates, leading to a decrease in the tunneling time.
+This interplay explains the overall shape of the curves shown in Fig.~3.
+The fact that the function $\bar\tau(d)$, for fixed $V_0$, exhibits a maximum explains the curve crossings observed in Fig.~\ref{fig:tau_V0}.
+For example, in the case $V_0=2$, the maximum occurs near $d\simeq 3$ (see the black curve in Fig.~\ref{fig:tau_d}), which accounts for the observation that around $k_0=2$ in Fig.~\ref{fig:tau_V0} the curve corresponding to $d=3$ lies above those for $d=2$ and $d=4$.
+For sufficiently large $k_0$, however, the maxima of $\bar\tau(d)$ shift to values of $d$ beyond the three considered in Fig.~\ref{fig:tau_V0}, and the curves become monotonically ordered from bottom to top as $d$ increases.